MichalAnczkiewicz/swag-labs-test-automation/README.md

 ### Screenshot on Test Failure

 In case of a test failure, a screenshot will be captured and saved for your reference.
 This helps in diagnosing and debugging issues.

+### Execution Time Logging

+Each test execution time is logged, providing you with insights into the time taken for each test.
+This helps in identifying slow-performing tests and optimizing them for efficiency.

 ### Test Reporting

 After the execution of the entire test plan, a test report will be automatically generated using ExtentReport.
 This report provides a comprehensive view of the test results.